What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-New shares are issued by way of capital increase, which requires a resolution by the shareholders' meeting and the execution of a subscription declaration by the acquirer of the new shares.
+New shares are issued by way of capital increase, which requires a resolution of the shareholders and the execution of a subscription declaration by the acquirer of the new shares (notarial deed).

-Effectiveness of the capital increase upon registration with the Commercial Register.
-No physical issuance of shares.
+The capital increase is effective upon registration with the Commercial Register.
+No physical issuance of shares is required.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?